Rod Carew: Minnesota Twins

 The start of the 1973 season was slow, Carew was only hitting .246 by the end of April.
 Carew performed well during the summer months, including a 5-hit performance on August 14.
 By the end of September he was back in the major league lead with a .353 average.
 When the season concluded he won his third batting title, with a major league leading .350 batting average.
 His 203 hits and 11 triples also led the AL. The next season, Carew had his best year to date, from his first at bat on April 5, against the Kansas City Royals, he never batted below .300 for the entire year.
 Through June 27, he was batting .400 but cooled off near the end of the season.
 His 213 hits were a career-high, and led the majors, and he collected his fourth career batting title with a .364 batting average.

 In 1975, Carew won his fourth consecutive AL batting title.
 He joined Ty Cobb as the only players to lead the major leagues in batting average for three consecutive seasons.
 Seeing time predominantly at second base early in his career, Carew moved to first base in September 1975 and stayed there for the rest of his career.
 Carew missed out on winning another batting title in 1976 as his .331 average was only .002 behind the league leader George Brett.
-Carew still collected career highs in stolen bases, games played and triples, and had 200 hits for the third time in his career.
+Carew still collected career highs in games played (156) and stolen bases (49), and had 200 hits for the third time in his career.
+He became the first player to steal 40 bases while predominantly playing first base in a season since George Sisler in 1922.

 In the 1977 season, Carew batted .388, which was the highest since Boston's Ted Williams hit .388 in 1957; he won the 1977 AL Most Valuable Player (MVP) Award.
 He also set career highs with 239 hits (at that time the most by any player since 1930), 100 RBIs and 128 runs scored.
 In the summer of 1977, Carew appeared on the cover of Time with the caption "Baseball's Best Hitter".
-He won his seventh and final batting title in 1978, hitting .333.
+He won his seventh and final batting title in 1978 when he hit .333.
 He had finished in the top 15 in AL MVP voting in every season between 1972 and 1978.